 When you are cleared to be discharged you will meet with the case manager.
-Prior to leaving you will get instructions and any additional prescriptions that are needed.
+Prior to leaving you will get instructions and any prescriptions that are needed.
 You may also receive or arrange for special equipment such as a walker.

 A small percentage of patient have to go to a nursing home, sometime called a SNF (skilled nursing facility).
 Usually, the need to go to a nursing home is because of underlying medical conditions that require special care or treatment.
-I recommend that my patients go home.
-Patients that go home from the hospital tend to recover better and have a lower risk of complications.